NickDevoctomy/pisnoremonitor/README.md

 ### Requirements

-We will start by assuming you are booting into a vanilla installation of Raspberry PI OS without .net 8.
+We will start by assuming you are booting into a vanilla installation of Raspberry PI OS without dotnet 8.

-#### Install .net 8
+#### Install dotnet 8

-1. Install .net 8
+1. Install dotnet 8

 ```bash
 curl -sSL https://dot.net/v1/dotnet-install.sh | bash /dev/stdin --version latest --verbose